haoadoreorange/sieve-generator/README.md

 A `.sieve` filter allowlist will be generated in which

 - It applies to all email sent to `*@domain.com`
 - `wallstreet@domain.com` will be filtered to `Business` folder of `Newsletter` parent folder and so on.
 - The filter for a parent folder with children (e.g. `Utilities`) is set using `self` keyword.
-- There are short form filter (e.g. `Business` folder) and full form (e.g.
-  `Grocery`) that allows to specify options and a label rule.
+- There are short form filter (e.g. `Business` folder) and full form (e.g.  `Grocery`) that allows to specify options and a label rule.
-- There is a generic filter generated for each in the folder tree, e.g.
-  `newsletter.business.*@domain.com` is filtered to `Business` folder.
+- There is a generic filter generated for each in the folder tree, e.g.  `newsletter.business.*@domain.com` (fullpath option == `true`) is filtered to `Business` folder.
 - Every mails that are not allowlisted will be put in an `Unknown` folder by default.
 - `Unknown` is a special folder, everything go there will be silent, even if explicitly configured.

 The `JSON` above will produce